 If you want to give birth at a Birthing Centre facility, you must have a confirmed booking at our facility, made by an LMC who has an Access Agreement, before you reach 37 weeks gestation.

-Throughout your labour and birth, your midwife remains in responsible for the care of you and your baby.
+Throughout your labour and birth, your midwife remains responsible for the care of you and your baby.